Janamejay-Sharma/lip-reading-neural-network/README.md

 By bridging the gap between vision and spoken language, LipNet can be a valuable tool in various domains.

 ## Dataset
-In this project, we use a lip-reading training dataset created by Nicholas Renotte, derived from the larger GRID dataset (https://paperswithcode.com/dataset/grid).
+In this project, I used a lip-reading training dataset created by Nicholas Renotte, derived from the larger GRID dataset (https://paperswithcode.com/dataset/grid).

 This dataset includes video clips of a single speaker pronouncing words along with corresponding annotations.
-These annotations serve as our ground truth for training and evaluation.
+These annotations served as the ground truth for training and evaluation.

 A GIF sample from one of the clips: